 10. Complete the Execution Section by an authorized person for the company.

 11. California Finance Lender Licensees who originate mortgage loans are also required to keep a minimum $25,000 surety bond.
 The bond amount is based on the amount of activities conducted by the licensee.
 The surety bond amounts will be based on the aggregate dollar amount of residential mortgage loans originated by the licensee in the preceding calendar year, as follows:

 Surety bonding requirements for CFLL licensees who do not originate residential mortgage loans will remain $25,000.

-Premiums for California finance lender bond are dependent on credit and the bond amount required.
+The premium you pay for a California Finance Lender Bond is dependent on credit and the bond amount required.

 That finance lenders in California can write either secured or unsecured loans.
-Secured loans can be secured with personal property and if the loan is more than $5,000 it can be secured with a combination of personal and real property or by real property alone.
+Secured loans can be secured with personal property.
+If the loan is more than $5,000, it can be secured with a combination of personal and real property or by real property alone.